mariedabee/Program/README.md

 Created a client “FacadePatternClient” that can purchase the items from CashRegister through RegisterKeeper.
 This class represents the “client” for this pattern.

 #### 2. Proxy pattern
-For this pattern, I created a small program that loads and displays some text to the terminal.
-The text is loaded by the proxy.
+For this pattern, I created a small program that checks whether the right teacher is trying to add a new grade.
+There is only one correct teacher that can add a new grade, anyone else will be denied access.

-      2.1 SchoolMessages:
+      2.1 Grade:
-This is the interface for this small program.
-It contains one method.
-The display() method.
+This is the interface for this program.
+It contains only one method: the add() method.
+Other classes will later add functionality to this method by overriding it.

-      2.2 RealText:
+      2.2 Teacher:
+This is the teacher class.
+It contains one variable: the 'name' variable.
+This variable is used to check the teacher.
+It also contains setName() and getName() methods.

+      2.3 RealGrade:
-This class will display the text.
-It contains two methods.
-The loadFromDisc() method, and it overrides the display() method from the SchoolMessages interface.
-The display() method is available to the Proxy
+This class implements the Grade interface and overrides the add() method.
+In this class, the add() method is only accessible to the right teacher.
+When the right teacher accesses it, it prints a welcome message in the terminal.

+      2.4 GradeProxy:
+This class implements the Grade interface and overrides the add() method as well.
+It has two variables:
+'teacher' and 'grade'.
+Within the add() method, it checks whether the name of a teacher grants the teacher access.
+If a teacher's name has access, a welcome message will be displayed in the terminal.
+If a teacher doesn't have access, it displays that in the terminal.

 ----------------------------------------------
 ### C. Behavioural design pattern: